[wpml_language_selector_widget]

 Fixed explosion

-Inspired by the final explosion scene in Michelangelo Antonioni's famous film Zabriskie Point, Léonard Martin's homonymous suite at Galerie Templon in Brussels presents a world turned upside down, evoking the constant flow of images in our world under the grip of the cloud.
-Enough to make us want to break free?
+Inspired by the final explosion scene of the famous film Zabriskie Point Inspired by Michelangelo Antonioni's work, Léonard Martin's eponymous suite, presented at the Templon gallery's Brussels space, reveals an upside-down universe evoking the constant flow of images in our world under the cloud's sway.
+Does this make us want to break free?

 Saturation

-What could be next in this great disorder of signs and automaton-like figures (the multimedia artist, who works with painting, sculpture and video, creates puppets and automatons to stage themes from literature and art history)?
-Transposing the cloud of levitating objects in Antonioni's film onto the flat surface of the canvas, Suite Zabriskie inevitably evokes, through the saturation of signs, "the constant flow of images, texts and sounds that now occupy our daily lives and sometimes blur our vision".
-For Léonard Martin, in fact, "painting perhaps allows images to fall, to rain down this 'cloud' that hangs over our heads".
+What sequels can be imagined in this great disorder of signs where automaton-like figures move about (the multimedia artist, who practices painting, sculpture, and video simultaneously, creates puppets and automata intended to stage themes drawn from literature or art history)?
+Transposing the cloud of levitating objects from Antonioni's film onto the flat surface of the canvas, the Zabriskie Suite inevitably evokes, through the saturation of signs, "This constant flow of images, texts and sounds that now occupy our daily lives and sometimes blur our vision."
+For Léonard Martin, indeed, “Painting perhaps allows us to make the images fall away, to make this ‘cloud’ that weighs above our heads rain down.”

-With its plunging perspective reminiscent of emaki - the Chinese, Japanese or Korean illuminated scrolls that prefigured cinema - his painting "prevents the eye from freezing".
-A fragmented aesthetic that puts our gaze to the test.
-There's no rest here; we're in the whirlwind of history and memory.
-Indeed, the artist asks: "How can we put the pieces of history back together?
-Where should we look and listen?
-My paintings don't take stock.
-They draw lines from one memory to another, seeking to repopulate the desert over which Antonioni's lovers fly.
+Recalling, through its plunging perspective, the emaki—those illuminated Chinese, Japanese, or Korean scrolls that foreshadowed cinema—his painting "prevents the gaze from becoming fixed."
+A fragmented aesthetic that severely tests our perception.
+There is no rest here; we are in the maelstrom of history and memory.
+Indeed, the artist asks himself: “How do you piece together the fragments of a story?
+Where do you look and listen?
+My paintings don’t provide a definitive answer.
+They trace lines, from one memory to another, and seek to repopulate this desert over which Antonioni’s lovers fly.”

 Templon Gallery